-- 3-4 bay leaves
+- 3 to 4 bay leaves

-- 2 cups of beef stock
+- 2 cups beef stock

-- 2-3 large carrots, peeled and cut into 1 1/2 inch pieces
+- 2 to 3 large carrots, peeled and cut into 1 1/2-inch pieces

-- 1 Tbsp mustard (optional)
+- 1 tablespoon mustard (optional)

-1 Prepare the brisket for cooking.
-On one side of the brisket there should be a layer of fat, which you want.
+1 Prepare the brisket: On one side of the brisket there should be a layer of fat, which you want.
 If there are any large chunks of fat, cut them off and discard them.
 Large pieces of fat will not be able to render out completely.

 Pat the brisket dry and place it, fatty side down, into the pot and place it on medium high heat.
-Cook for 5-8 minutes, lightly sizzling, until the fat side is nicely browned.
+Cook for 5 to 8 minutes, lightly sizzling, until the fat side is nicely browned.
 (If the roast seems to be cooking too fast, turn the heat down to medium.
 You want a steady sizzle, not a raging sear.)

 Add the chopped onions and increase the heat to high.
 Sprinkle a little salt on the onions.
-Sauté, stirring often, until the onions are lightly browned, 5-8 minutes.
-Stir in the garlic and cook 1-2 more minutes.
+Sauté, stirring often, until the onions are lightly browned, 5 to 8 minutes.
+Stir in the garlic and cook 1 to 2 more minutes.

 Move the onions and garlic to the sides of the pot and nestle the brisket inside.
 Add the beef stock and the tied-up herbs.
-Bring the stock to a boil.
-Cover the pot, place the pot in the 300°F oven and cook for 3 hours.
+Bring the stock to a boil on the stovetop.
+Cover the pot, then place in the 300°F (150°C) oven.
+Cook for 3 hours.
 Carefully flip the brisket every hour so it cooks evenly.

 To make a sauce, remove the carrots and half of the onions, set aside and cover them with foil.
-Pour the ingredients that are remaining into the pot into a blender, and purée until smooth.
+Pour the ingredients that are remaining into a blender, and purée until smooth.
 If you want, add 1 tablespoon of mustard to the mix.
 Put into a small pot and keep warm.